ludicorgi/asr_survey/survey.md

 ___

 ### Audio Evaluation
-The remainder of the survey will show you a series of short 6 to 10 second audio clips.
-Type the words in the order that you hear in the audio clip.
-Should some sections of the audio seem unintelligible, you may fill in the gaps with "?".
+The remainder of the survey will show you 20 short 6-10 second audio clips.
+First you are asked type the words in the order that you hear in the audio clip.
+If some sections of the audio clip sound unintelligible, you may fill the gaps by typing "?".
+If you found difficulty in identifying or are unsure of a word in your answer, you may also surround the word with "?" like "?word?".
+A sample entry of this is shown below.

 Afterwards, rate the quality of the audio clip from 1 (lowest) to 5 (highest).
 The score should reflect your listening experience.
 Refer to the list below for your rating criteria.
+You may repeat the audio clips as many times as you would like

 <ul>
   <li>1 - Words can not be understood with any feasible effort</li>